jasjeev4/jasjeev4/README.md

   - [https://github.com/walley892/museum-app][https://github.com/walley892/museum-app]: I worked on the implementing server to upload musuem artifacts and generate a unique qr code so they may be scanned into the phone apps.

-🔭 I’m currently working on a live conferencing solution powered by Zoom.
+🔭 I’m currently working on a couple of iOS apps.

 🌱 I’m currently learning:

-- Computer Vision

-- Machine Learning
+- How to exploit large language models to do things

 📫 How to reach me:
 [LinkedIn][LinkedIn] should work well!